 Here is a list of things that can help spark some ideas for what you can do to help your employees better engage with your wellness program.

 - At MTM we take breaks at set times during the day to walk around our campus to ensure we are not only being physically active, but we are also taking the time to connect with our coworkers.
-Being a recognition company, we know the results that can come from effective We also use our social recognition platform to reward employees for taking part in the different parts of our wellness program.
+We also use our social recognition platform to reward employees for taking part in the different parts of our wellness program.
 For example, our CEO teaches a foundation training class and employees can get wellness points for attending.
 Our employees also take part in a stretch regimen twice a day.
 Doing this routine helps our employees to release tension throughout their bodies and makes it easier for them to focus.
 A World at Work survey showed a link between corporate-sponsored wellness programs and their influence on employee behavior as a form of incentive.
 According to this report, for the first time in a decade, “programs to motivate specific behavior jumped to a top-tier goal, cited by 41% of organizations in 2013 vs. 25% in 2008.”

 Putnam shared a few wellness program initiative examples in her presentation as well:

-- If one of your goals in to promote healthy eating, you could have employees submit healthy recipes and put together a cookbook.
+- If one of your goals is to promote healthy eating, you could have employees submit healthy recipes and put together a cookbook.

 - If you have a goal to encourage employees to take breaks to recharge you could do what the Huffington Post does & create a nap pod for your employees.